-The light may also flash steadily if a transmission malfunction is detected.
-If the light does not come on when the Transmission Control Switch is depressed or if the light flashes steadily, have your vehicle serviced as soon as possible, damage to the transmission could occur.
+Illuminates when the overdrive function has off been turned OFF using the transmission control switch (TCS) on the gearshift.
+If the light does not come on or the light flashes steadily, have your vehicle serviced as soon as possible, damage to the transmission could occur.